brandon-toner/brandontoner-jekyll-garden/_notes/A vision for a personal website.md

-*I want* a space where I can explore ideas.
+I want *a space where I can explore ideas*.
 To be able to link them together, developing my ideas over time.

-*I want* this to be a public space — one where I can think in public, and share ideas with others.
+I want *it to be a public space* — one where I can think in public, and share ideas with others.
 Yet, I also want to restrict access to some areas (e.g. business documents)

-*I want* this to be a place where visitors can comment and contribute.
+I want *it to be a place where visitors can comment and contribute*.
 To engage — give feedback, add their thoughts as they arise.

-*I want* to have parts that are messy and exploratory — and others that are more polished and complete.
+I want *to have parts that are messy and exploratory* — and others that are more polished and complete.
 I want it to feel welcoming to whatever thoughts I have —  raw or refined.
 After all, the raw is what leads to the refined.

-*I want* to write about different subjects and interests — rather than limiting to a specific topic/genre.
-Yet, I want to create cohesive experience — one where if someone visits in relation to a certain area (e.g. pharmacy), they see mainly ideas related to that area.
+I want *to write about different subjects and interests* — rather than limiting to a specific topic/genre.
+Yet, I want to create *cohesive experience* — one where if someone visits in relation to a certain area (e.g. pharmacy), they see mainly ideas related to that area.

 ### How might this look?
 I imagine three core components: